harshit-456/Book-My-Show-L.L.D/README.md

 * Who is he booking for(only himself/ a group of people)?
 * View and select seats from seat matrix
 * Pre-order food
-* Select a payment and make payment.
+* Select a payment mode and make payment.
 * Cancel a booking.

 ### 2. Cinema/Theatre Admin: